bruno78/bruno78.github.io/_posts/2017-09-09-create-angular-components-faster.md

   * \- portfolio content
 * \- footer

-Those are the parts I want to transform into components and subcomponents.
+The above html elements are the parts I want to transform into components and subcomponents.

-### Setting up
+### Setting Up

 Now, all we have to do is mark up the html elements we want to transform into components by adding ``` data-component="ComponentName" ```.
 Don't forget: use CamelCase!